 I’ve also been in situations when I would’ve liked to just eat the non-vegan food because it just would’ve felt better, it would’ve felt right but I didn’t because hey – vegans don’t do that, no matter what.
 Example: I visited a property for a day of work and the old farmer said he stayed up very late to bake a chocolate cake as he knew I was coming.
 When I said I wouldn’t eat it I could see how disappointed he was and it made me really sad.
 I mean, the cake was already there anyway, it wouldn’t have changed anything if I ate it or not but it would at least have made one person happy in that moment if I had eaten it.
 In the past I myself used to judge others for making “exceptions” like this and eat something non-vegan but now I get it.
 And just because you have something non-vegan in a situation like this it’s not like you go home and are like “ok, now I just start baking with milk and eggs again just because I had a piece of non-vegan cake”.

 So will I ever have any non-vegan foods again – on purpose, I mean?
 To be honest: I don’t know, I really don’t and I don’t want to make the mistake to say what I will or will not do in the future because now I know how much your view on life can change with time.
 And to be completely honest again: Sometimes I do feel as if something is missing, as if I’m somehow not fully satisfied and lack something, even if I have like all the healthy foods and also all the vegan “meat substitutes” and stuff, I dunno..
 For me there’s also a big difference in from where you get your let’s say meat and fish for example.
 Yes, I know, it’s all a dead animal but as I said before: To me the killing to eat thing itself is not wrong, it just isn’t, I’m sorry.
-However, I can definitely assure you I’ll never go back to consuming dairy as to me that’s just wrong and gross on so many levels.
-As I said, in a situation like the one mentioned before yes, I would now probably eat that piece of cake with milk in it but I’d never make a cake with cow’s milk myself.
+However, I can definitely assure you I’ll never go back to consuming/using dairy at home as to me that’s just still kinda wrong and a bit gross.
+As I said, in a situation like the one mentioned before yes, I would now probably eat that piece of cake with milk in it but I’d probably never make a cake with cow’s milk myself.

 Does this all mean I stop promoting vegan meals or other products like for example shampoos without animal products and testing?
 Of course not!

-First of all: As I said, people do consume too many animal products and I truly believe it’s not sustainable, it’s not healthy, it’s not balanced and it’s not necessary with so many healthy and delicious plant foods out there.
+First of all: As I said, people do consume too many animal products and I truly believe it’s not sustainable in most cases (for people living in cities etc), it’s not healthy with cheap quality animal products, it’s not balanced and it’s not necessary with so many healthy and delicious plant foods out there.
 And I love vegan food – why would I stop eating and promoting it?
 Even IF I decide to have a few animal products I wouldn’t really see the point of promoting that in a big way as I don’t think we need any more promotion of that when people eat too much of it already anyway.
-It’s way more important to show people how delicious and easy vegan meals are.
+But I also want to keep it real and if I decide to have animal products again I will do so.
+However, it’s still important to me to show people how delicious and easy vegan meals can be.

 Second: For me it’s still important to live as ethical as possible but I don’t want to follow a certain label telling me what and what not to do, telling me what and what not to believe.
 I can decide for myself what ethical means to me, I want to be entitled to my own opinion, I want to do what feels right to me instead of blindly doing what I’m supposed to do even if maybe that doesn’t even feel good or right to me.
 In the end I think it’s so important that YOU know you’re doing what feels like the right and best thing to do.